Your browser is not optimized for viewing this website.

 Additionally, program completers can receive college credit towards WVNCC’s Patient Care Technician Certificate – a one-year program.

-For THIS class, books, a set of scrubs, and certification test costs are included with the class fee of $1,999.
+For THIS class, books, a set of scrubs, and the cost for one certification exam are included with the class fee of $1,999.
 For any questions please contact coned@wvncc.edu .

 Non-Discrimination Statement